Originally posted March 8, 2014. Added comments from the original post:

 It didn’t make sense to me until we were driving down what seemed to be the frontage road of I-44 at the time and we came up to 6410 E. 11th Street.
 A similar thing happened to me just last week when a friend of mine was celebrating his 20th year at Dell and a person from Security who was playing a joke on my friend pulled into a location at 6528 North Lamar in Austin Texas.
 My gut sucked up like I was going to be sick as his friend pulled up to the entrance and proclaimed that this was the second part of his 20 year anniversary present.
 Well. my friend happened to be in like mind with me, which felt a sudden urge of betrayal and confusion.
 I’ll let you do your own homework at this point.

 Mark Stepp asked us if we wanted to stop at a “Gentleman’s Club”.
 Really?
-With three die-hard Power Plant Men in the car?
+With three die-hard Power Plant Men in a company car?
 The rest of us unanimously voted to go back to the plant.
 Ok.
 That was an indicator that Mark had something going on with his life that was not quite wholesome.
+What made this seem surreal was that I was the youngest at 27 years old, Mark was 40 years old and the other two in the car were in their 30s.
+It wasn’t like we were young unmarried irresponsible kids.

 I bring this up because later I was not surprised to learn during the investigation of Mark Stepp’s murder that he had been involved with a group that included “Wife Swapping”.
 I know there were a lot of rumors going around at the time that one of the persons involved in the murder must have been involved in the occult, and that it made sense given the manner of death.
 None of this surprised me.